Cologne City Guide

 Nearby cities and attractions

-Just a 25-minute train ride south, Bonn offers a relaxed atmosphere with its historic university and the Beethoven-Haus museum.
-Stroll through the charming Altstadt or enjoy the scenic Rhine promenade.
+Just a short train ride south, Bonn offers a relaxed atmosphere with its historic university buildings and the house where Beethoven was born.
+It takes roughly 30 minutes to reach this former capital along the Rhine.

 📍